awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-metric-streams-formats-opentelemetry.md

 A Kinesis record can contain one or more `ExportMetricsServiceRequest` OpenTelemetry data structures\.
 Each data structure starts with a header with an `UnsignedVarInt32` indicating the record length in bytes\.
 Each `ExportMetricsServiceRequest` may contain data from multiple metrics at once\.

 The following is a string representation of the message of the `ExportMetricsServiceRequest` OpenTelemetry data structure\.
-OpenTelemetry serializes the use of the Google Protocol Buffers binary protocol, which is not human\-readable\.
+OpenTelemetry serializes the Google Protocol Buffers binary protocol, and this is not human\-readable\.

 ```
 resource_metrics {